lucky6890/weatherAppSample/README.md

 The free tier has rate limits — check your account for details.

-for production set environment to `production` and for development mode set it to `development`
+for production set target property in `docker-compose.yml` file to `production` and for development mode set it to `development`

 ## Project structure